bobbintb/tranny/README.md

 # Tranny - A highly configurable torrent downloader and API wrapper

+**This is still early in the development process, i don't recommend users commit to using it yet as its still in a constant state of change.**

 Tranny is a python library, daemon and web interface designed to interact with a number of torrent clients via their respective
 API's.
 It shares some goals similar to [sickbeard](http://sickbeard.com/) but is tailored to torrents and specifically private tracker support.
 Its very unlikely [usenet/nbz](http://en.wikipedia.org/wiki/NZB) support will